Divorce cases often involve a detailed consideration of many...Read More

 In New Jersey, unless there is a prenuptial agreement or the parties otherwise agree to the division of their assets, their marital property will be subject to equitable distribution by a court.
 Each spouse will typically keep his or her separate property, which is broadly defined as assets acquired by either spouse before marriage, or gifted to or inherited by one spouse during the marriage.
 Separate property may be subject to equitable division in certain situations, such as when it increases in value due to the efforts of the other spouse.
 In dividing the property equitably, the court may consider statutorily enumerated factors to determine what would be “fair.”
 An exactly even split is not required.Representation in Business Transactions and Commercial Litigation

 The commercial litigation lawyers at Leopold Law represent businesses in a wide range of matters, including breach of contract claims, shareholder disputes, minority freeze-outs, business torts, employment disputes, fraud, product liability, regulatory and environmental compliance, insurance coverage, and real estate.
-Litigation is typically initiated by filling a complaint with the appropriate court, although the parties sometimes may settle a dispute through mediation or negotiation.
+Litigation is typically initiated by filing a complaint with the appropriate court, although the parties sometimes may settle a dispute through mediation or negotiation.

 Many of these cases will involve discovery requests for information relevant to the claim, as well as pre-trial motions and hearings.
 For example, a summary judgment motion asks the judge to rule in one party’s favor before the trial because that party believes that there is no genuinely disputed issue of material fact, and it should prevail as a matter of law.
 Other motions may determine the scope of the evidence that can be considered or the range of legal theories on which a claim may rest.Legal Guidance in Real Estate Transactions and Disputes